melonproject-archive/documentation/chapters/fund.md

 `uint expiresAt` - An integer representing the time when the order expires.
 The timestamp is represented by the Ethereum blockchain as a UNIX Epoch.
 After order expiration, the order will no longer [exist/be active] on the exchange and custody, if the exchange held custody, returns from the exchange contract to the fund contract.

+`uint orderIndex` - An integer representing the index of the order in the `orders` array.

+`address buyAsset` - An address representing the token contract of the buy asset in the order.
+&nbsp;

 #### Enums

 `UpdateType` - An enum which characterizes the type of update to the order.